GaiaNet-AI/docs/versioned_docs/version-1.0.0/user-guide/apps/dify.md

 First, log into Dify's web portal and select `Settings | Model Provider`.
 From the list, you can add an OpenAI-API-compatible provider.

-Add an LLM model with the modela name and API endpoint listed on your GaiaNet node's web dashboard.
+Add an LLM model with the model name and API endpoint listed on your GaiaNet node's web dashboard.
 Or, you can just add [a popular GaiaNet node](../nodes).
 Leave the API Key field empty.

 ![Configure a GaiaNet Llama3 8b model in Dify](dify_chat.png)

 Most Dify applications also require an embedding model to search text in the vector space.
-Add an mebedding model with the modela name and API endpoint listed on your GaiaNet node's web dashboard.
+Add an embedding model with the model name and API endpoint listed on your GaiaNet node's web dashboard.
 Or, you can just add [a popular GaiaNet node](../nodes).
 Leave the API Key field empty.

 ![Configure a GaiaNet embedding model in Dify](dify_embedding.png)

 That's it.
 You can now see that the new models are available at the top panel of Dify for every chatbot or agent.
-Just select your GaiaNet models for chat or embedding, and the Dify app will automagically use it!
+Just select your GaiaNet models for chat or embedding, and the Dify app will automatically use it!

 ![Select a GaiaNet node as backend model in Dify](dify_select.png)